-Infusing faith into а hopeless situation is the same way.
+Infusina faith into hopeless situation is much the same.
 God has got the end of the story.
-God can handle the hopeless spots of your life where onlv have vou vour ability human and limited power to apply to the situation God has the of the power universe that He created at His disposal.
+God can handle hopeless spots of your life where you only have your human ability and limited power to apply to the situation God has the of the power universe that He created at His disposal.